by Chris Wayan, 2003

 Mars Reborn: homepage -- Index: Martian place names -- Planetocopia: more world-models

-Higher still, the plateaus turn salmon and pink with alternating, undulating topographic layers of snow, dust, and red rock--in places, it's reminiscent of the layered Arctic terrain, now lost under the sea.
+Higher still, the plateaus turn salmon and pink with alternating, undulating topographic layers of snow, dust, and red rock--in places, it's reminiscent of the layered Arctic terrain, now lost under the northern sea.

 Lake Uranius is kept partly ice-free by thermal vents--a milky blue eye in an otherwise stark world of red and white.
 Its humid plume feeds ice-fogs and snow flurries all over Tharsis and upper Tempe, allowing pockets of life in fossae and craters--though that life is still mostly lichen and tundra grass.
 These grow slowly, but undisturbed, for few animals thrive in the high, thin air.